internetofwater/Western-Water-Datahub/docs/cloud_deployment.md

 ## Deploy with Cloud Native Components

 The second possible way to deploy the WWDH is using cloud native components.
-We are only using services made availible by all major cloud providers.
+We are only using services made available by all major cloud providers.

 ### 1. Build and Push Docker Images